In COVID Briefings, Trump Again Relies On Both Shock And Strategic Retreat

 Until now, Trump has been seemingly fine with this.
 He has even praised the "acting" status because it gives him more "flexibility."
 It also avoids the difficulties and distractions of a Senate confirmation process, with its vetting, and hearings and voting.

-This week, however, the president said he needs to have those he's nominated fully empowered and that he should be able to use his constitutional power of recess appointment to make it happen.
+This week, however, the president said that he needs to have those he has nominated fully empowered and that he should be able to use his constitutional power of recess appointment to make it happen.
 If Congress won't officially adjourn, he said, he has "the power to adjourn Congress."

 There is constitutional language allowing the president to call Congress into session or adjourn it.
-But the adjournment half of this has never been used, and it would seem to only apply in certain arcane circumstances.
+But the adjournment half of this has never been used, and it would seem to apply only in certain arcane circumstances.

 Moreover, if it came to that, the whole mess would likely go to court, months would pass and no appointments would be official in the meantime.